Content table

 No surprise here, but couples who have sex more frequently near ovulation are more likely to conceive.
 Most fertility experts recommend sex every day or every other day during the fertile window.

-But remember, the three days before ovulation offer better chances of conception than ovulation day.
-So, getting a clear picture of your fertile window is crucial when you’re trying to conceive.
+However, remember that the three days leading up to ovulation offer better chances of conception than the day of ovulation.
+That’s why getting a clear picture of your fertile window is crucial when trying to conceive.

 How Can You Increase Your Chances of Conception?